2025 Australian Open: Media controversies

 During a Nine News Melbourne broadcast on 17 January, Channel 9 presenter Tony Jones was standing in front of a crowd of Serbian fans when he said Djokovic was "overrated" and a "has-been", followed by "kick him out".
 Djokovic demanded an apology from Channel 9 and boycotted Jim Courier's on-court interview after defeating Jiří Lehečka in the fourth round, describing the comments as "insulting and offensive".
 Jones and the Nine Network issued an apology on Monday, with Jones claiming he already privately apologised to Djokovic's team on Saturday.

 On 22 January, during a press conference after winning his quarterfinal match, Ben Shelton criticised the "negativity" and style of questions being asked by interviewers after matches in the on-court interviews.
 He said the interview of Learner Tien, after his defeat of Daniil Medvedev, was "embarrassing and disrespectful", and also criticised two questions asked towards himself by on-court interviewers.
 Current and former tennis players, including Chris Evert, Boris Becker, and Lehečka, supported Shelton's comments.

+Exhibition events

+AO 1 Point Slam

+The inaugural AO 1 Point Slam was held, in which Omar Jasika defeated Priscilla Hon in the final for a total of $60,000 in prize money.

+AO Pickleball Slam

+The AO Pickleball Slam is scheduled to return for its first edition.